 The Centre for Translation Studies at Leeds would like to express its thanks to:

-- SDL for access to SDL Trados Studio and Multiterm through the SDL Academic Partner Program
+- RWS for access to Trados Studio, Multiterm and Passolo through the RWS Campus programme

 - memoQ for the supply of free one-year student licences for memoQ Project Manager edition through the Academic Program

-- Memsource for granting free access to their platform through the Memsource Academic Edition
+- Phrase for granting free access to their platform and to Phrase Strings through the Phrase Academic Program

 - Zoo Digital for their free licences to access professional tools for subtitling, dubbing, and voice over